audreysiqiliu/three-factors-of-behavior/README.md

 ### 3. `3_analysis_specific_filtering.py`

 **Purpose**:
 - This script performs filtering and feature engineering specific to the IVs of interest for the LME.
-Data set reduced in size from Days 1-5 to Days 1-2, performance metrics are taken from Day 2, then to the final dataset with Day 1 hit trials only.
+Dataset is reduced from Days 1-5 to Days 1-2, performance metrics are taken from Day 2, merged with Day 1.
+The final dataset contains Day 1 hit trials only.

 **Input**:
 - **`df_HNL_1-5_recent_occurrence.csv`**: The dataset containing recent occurrence variables, produced by the previous script.